wsurles/shiny_workshop/app_histogram/README.md

 ## Step 2

 Add a selection input to the sidebar panel.
 Give it the id of "n_breaks".
 Label it.
-Set selction choices.
+Set selection choices.
 Choose a default selection.
 ```s
 shinyUI(pageWithSidebar(
   headerPanel("Simple Histogram App"),